 Conclusion

 Scaling Analysis method is used to simplify and understand the relationship between significant terms in a set of describing equation.
 In this work asphaltene deposition in porous media and in the pipes are studied with the use of this scaling analysis.
 Describing equations for both processes are obtained from published literature and are analyzed to form dimensionless pi groups.
 The pi groups obtained from the deposition in the porous media showed that in specific scenarios, like low porosity formations having insignificant entrainment constant, the driving force of asphaltene deposition would be the surface deposition.
 This term comprises of the volume fraction of precipitate in the liquid phase and formation porosity.
-Since formation porosity cannot be changed by the user, it is important that care is taken to reduce the amount of asphalt in the liquid phase during production.
+Since formation porosity cannot be changed by the user, it is important that care is taken to reduce the amount of asphaltene deposition in the liquid phase during production.

 In the wellbore, scaling analysis was utilized to find a range of critical values of a pi group within which asphaltene deposition can be prevented by decreasing flow rate.
 They are 51000 cm3/kg - 16852 cm3/kg and are obtained from π16.
 Above the upper bound of this range deposition would not occur for any flow rate utilized and below this range a reduction in the flow rate would not prevent significant asphaltene deposition.
 Other pi groups were analyzed to interpret the deposition in pipes and experimental data from different authors were used to analyze and validate the relationship amongst the pi groups and also between the pi groups and asphaltene deposition.
 Based on the understanding gained from the introduction of these pi groups, the assumed relationship between asphaltene deposition and velocity was modified in Chapter 5.